santwan/DSA-in-C-/Module 11 Arrays/readme.md

 ## 1. Brute Force Approach

-//!
-How am I thinking?
+**How am I thinking to solve this problem**
-//* - Array is sorted and positive
+> Since the array is sorted and contains only positive numbers,
-//* - I’ll scan starting from 1
-//* - Compare each with current array element
-//* - If a mismatch happens — that’s the missing number
+>I can start checking from 1 and go up , comparing each number with the current element of the array
+>as soon as the number i expect is not found , that's the missing one.

 - Loop through the array using index i